-Lucky Money for TEL Holiday in Vietnam: Every Vietnamese loves and cherishes this custom, especially children, who always expect to receive an Envelope of Lucky Money (Pronunciation Lì Xì in Vietnamese) on traditional Tet Holiday.
-Lunar New Year (or Tet Holiday in Vietnamese) is a typical cultural feature in most of Asian countries, including Vietnam.
+Lucky Money for TET Holiday in Vietnam: Every Vietnamese loves and cherishes this custom, especially children, who always expect to receive a Red Envelope of Lucky Money (Pronunciation Lì Xì in Vietnamese) on Traditional Tet Holiday.
+Lunar New Year (or Tet Holiday in Vietnam) is a typical cultural feature in most of Asian countries, including Vietnam.
 This is the most important holiday in the year of Vietnamese, associated with a range of traditions and customs, related to praying for good things for the upcoming year.
 Among them, giving and receiving lucky money during Tet Holiday is one of the most anticipated Tet customs, which has been preserved over time and become indispensable in Vietnamese people’s life whenever the Lunar New Year Festival comes.

 What is “Li Xi” or Lucky Money?

 Lucky Money is called “Li Xi” in Vietnamese and originated from the Chinese words “lì shì” which means “lucky”.
 Traditionally, the Lucky Money is a small amount of money put in a red envelop and some gifts in small bag, then is given to children as a wish of luck, health and good things will come to them in the Lunar New Year.
 The “Lucky Money” inside is traditionally new brand and low face value but symbolizes for growh and success.

 The origin of “Li Xi” or Lucky Money

 When and how did the “Li Xi” custome begin?
 There is no exact answer for these questions but it was widely believed that giving and receiving lucky money was originated from China.